 10. God has special days, Mo’edim, Appointed Times on the yearly calendar as described in the Torah.
 These Feasts are necessary for believers in Messiah as they are effective Discipleship tools for future generations as well as powerful Gospel presentations.
 The first coming of Messiah fulfilled each of the Spring Feasts, from Passover to Pentecost, exactly on each day.
 The second coming of Messiah is foreshadowed in the Fall Feasts.

 By keeping and studying these Feasts, believers will have a better understanding of both the first and second coming.
-By abandoning these Feasts, the Body of Messiah has lost a yearly discipleship lesson for their children and an annual Gospel presentation for friends and family meant to reinforce the Savior’s work.
+By abandoning these Feasts, the Body of Messiah has lost a yearly discipleship lesson for their children and an annual Gospel presentation for friends and family.
+Keeping the Feasts as believers in Yeshua are meant to reinforce the Savior’s work and strengthen our hope.

 Even the Apostle Paul encouraged the Corinthians, a mostly Gentile congregation, to keep the Feast of Unleavened Bread in 1 Corinthians 5 because of the lessons learned in the activity.
 By keeping the Feasts with the Jewish people, we demonstrate a solidarity with them and that our faith is not something new, different or separate.
 We are also able to come alongside the Jewish people in some of the most important and spiritually significant times of the year.